On the left-hand side of the search results page, you will see the refine options. Using these, you can refine your

 To refine by legal status, select the legal statuses you want to use in your search.
-We currently have full legal statuses for patents from 20 different jurisdictions where some status types are only available for specific authorities which is due to the variability in legal systems across jurisdictions:
+We currently have full legal statuses for patents from 20 different jurisdictions where some status types are only available for specific jurisdictions, which is due to the variability in legal systems across jurisdictions:

 To refine by legal event, select the legal events you want to use in your search:

 To refine results that have a PatSnap family member in a specific country, select the countries from the options:

 To refine by inventor, select the inventors you want to use in your search:

 To refine by first inventor (where the first inventor is the first listed on the patent document), select the first inventors you want to use in your search:

 To refine by agency, select the agencies you want to use in your search: